Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And if you have some winter hiking tips to share from your winter hikes, please post them here for all of us to enjoy!

-Some of the links on this page and on other pages of this website are an opportunity to create a win-win situation.
+Some of the links on this page of winter hiking tips and on other pages of this website are an opportunity to create a win-win situation.

 If you purchase the hiking gear and clothing that I use and recommend through the links, you get great trail stuff but don't pay extra.

-And Hiking For Her receives a single digit percentage of your purchase price to keep the lights on and the electrons humming for all hikers to enjoy.
+And Hiking For Her receives a small percentage of your purchase price to keep the lights on and the electrons humming for all hikers to enjoy.

 Thanks for your support, it means a lot!